Agonist vs Antagonist Drugs for Addiction Treatment

 Antagonist drug therapy can be used as part of a comprehensive treatment plan to support long-term recovery and reduce the chances of a relapse.

-Agonist vs Antagonist Therapy for Addiction Treatment and Detox
+Agonist vs Antagonist Drugs for Addiction Treatment and Detox

 Agonist and antagonist drugs play an important role in addiction treatment and detox today.